 Texas Search and Seizure Laws

-Most likely the first element of a drug case that a lawyer needs to look at is how the drugs were found.
+Most likely the first element of a drug case that a criminal lawyer needs to look at is how the drugs were found.
 The lawyer needs to be up to date on illegal search and seizure cases.
 The Fourth Amendment of the United States Constitution says “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”

 Each case is going to be different and will need to be researched by the attorney to determine whether the search violated the Fourth Amendment.
 The research will need to look into appellate case law to compare the opinions to the facts of the current client’s case.